dougnutz/hoc/Robot/MotionControlBasics/Readme.md

 # Mecanum wheel robot basic movements
 For this project we will use a basic Mecanum wheel robot.
-There are lots of kits available we will use one based on the arduino uno.
-Specificially this [one](https://www.hiwonder.com/products/miniauto-1?variant=41259314577495).
+There are lots of kits available.
+We will use one based on the arduino uno.
+Specifically  this [one](https://www.hiwonder.com/products/miniauto-1?variant=41259314577495).

 For the first part we only need the basic chassis, motors, wheels, arduino, expansion shield, and battery
 ![image](https://github.com/user-attachments/assets/41edf6ea-6728-45e7-afd5-11172de82dd8)